contentful/forma-36/MIGRATION.md

 };
 ```

-#### How to migrate your Grid components
+#### How to migrate your Tabs components

-With the sagnificant changes to Tabs API, we don't have a codemod to migrate this component.
-This will have to be done manually.
-From this:
+Because of the significant changes done to the Tabs API, you cannot run a codemod to migrate this component.
+You must manually migrate the Tabs component by replacing:

 ```tsx static=true
 import { Tabs, Tab, TabPanel } from '@contentful/forma-36-react-components';